y4hyya/ZKP-Estate/frontend/README.md

 - **Wallet Integration**: Connect with MetaMask and other wallets using RainbowKit
 - **Policy Management**: Create and browse rental policies
 - **Lease Management**: Start, track, and confirm rental leases
-- **ZK Proof Integration**: Generate and submit zero-knowledge proofs for eligibility
+- **TLSNotary Integration**: Generate and submit TLSNotary proofs for eligibility
 - **Responsive Design**: Mobile-first design with Tailwind CSS

 ## Getting Started